 - Operating Room: Surgical prep, sterile technique, instrument knowledge, anesthesia assistance, post-op recovery

-Technical & Documentation Skills
+Technical and Documentation Skills

 - EHR Systems: Epic, Cerner, Meditech, Allscripts (specify proficiency level)

-- Medical Equipment: Ventilators, IV pumps, PCA pumps, EKG machines, Glucometers
+- Medical Equipment: Ventilators, IV pumps, PCA pumps, EKG machines, glucometers

 - Documentation: SOAP notes, nursing care plans, medication administration records